-10.5 We will undertake Disclosure and Barring Service checks and other pre-employment checks as outlined in "Keeping Children Safe in Education " to ensure we are recruiting and selecting the most suitable people to work with our children.

-10.6 As an academy we will undertake further checks to ensure the person is not prohibited from engagement in a "management role".
+10.5 We will undertake Disclosure and Barring Service checks and other pre-employment checks as outlined in "Keeping Children Safe in Education "to ensure we are recruiting and selecting the most suitable people to work with our children.
+As an academy we will undertake further checks to ensure the person is not prohibited from engagement in a "management role".
 This will include Trustees, Trust Appointed Governors and all members of the senior leadership team in our academy.
 All our governors will be subject to an enhanced DBS check (without the barred list check, unless they are additional in regulated activity) and a prohibition check has been undertaken for everyone in "teaching work" not just those with QTS.

-10.7 We will maintain a Single Central Register (SCR) of all safer recruitment checks carried out in line with statutory requirements and to include information related to 10.3 and 10.6.
-This will be checked termly by the Safeguarding governor to ensure that it meets statutory requirements and by a member of the SLT/Trust.
-The Trust will maintain a SCR of all safer recruitment checks undertaken on the Trusts Central team, Trustees and Academy Improvement Associates.
-We recognise that safer recruitment is not just about carrying out the right DBS checks and is not limited to recruitment procedures.
+10.6 We will maintain a Single Central Register (SCR) of all safer recruitment checks carried out in line with statutory requirements and to include information related to 10.3 and 10.6.
+This will be checked termly by a senior member of staff.
+The Trust will maintain a SCR of all safer recruitment checks undertaken on the Trusts Central Team, Trustees and Academy Improvement Associates.

+10.7 At the Academy we recognise that safer recruitment is not just about carrying out the right DBS checks and is not limited to recruitment procedures.
 Therefore, we understand the importance of continuous vigilance, maintaining an environment that deters and prevents abuse and challenges inappropriate behaviour.